Signed by the Governor on June 7, 2013 and effective July 1, 2013, (ch. 2013-154, L.O.F.), House Bill 1309, as amended, made changes to grant

 Again, Wayne Meyer will be happy to help facilitate the registration of contract managers who opt to register for the Certified Contract Manager Training.]

-The Office of Management and Budget (OMB) will launch new Federal grant reforms on December 26, 2014 for state and local governments, colleges,
+The Office of Management and Budget (OMB) launched new Federal grant reforms on December 26, 2014 for state and local governments, colleges,

 universities, and nonprofits.
 The new rule, commonly referred to as the “Super or Omni” Circular, streamlines eight Federal regulations